kristinallarsen/mirador-git-gallery/mirador.md

-# This page will show the Universal Viewer and my Manifest
+# This page will show a Mirador Gallery

 This is a short intro and the viewer will appear below: